 - Quite pricey

 If your Schnauzer struggles with food sensitivities or allergies, then you might want to stay away from grain-packed foods.
-Lucky for you, Wellness CORE formula is grain and gluten-free, with its three main ingredients being lean meats such as turkey, chicken and deboned turkey.
+Lucky for you, Wellness CORE formula is gluten and grain free, with its three main ingredients being lean meats such as turkey, chicken and deboned turkey.

-The Wellness CORE dog food features probiotics, botanicals and antioxidants.
-Additionally, this gluten-free food contains 36% crude protein, making the nibble a raw goodie to treat your Schnauzer with.
+The Wellness CORE dog food features probiotics, botanicals and antioxidants to boost the immune system of your Miniature Schnauzer.
+Additionally, this gluten-free food contains 36% crude protein, making the nibble a raw goodie to treat your Miniature Schnauzer with.

 When it comes to calories, Wellness CORE has slightly lower calories due to the lean meats it contains.
-Owners love this because it’s an important aspect to consider for an adult or puppy Schnauzer who likes his or her food a little too much.
+Owners love this because it’s an important aspect to consider for an adult or puppy Miniature Schnauzer who likes their food a little too much.